 On January 20, 2015, the Bankruptcy Court dismissed the EFH Call Right Complaint and concluded that the Call Right Holders do not have a contractual right to purchase EFH Non-Guaranteed Notes from Fidelity at any time prior to the Effective Date of a plan of reorganization [Adversary D.I.
 57].
 On February 3, 2015, the Call Right Holders filed a notice of appeal with the Bankruptcy Court [Adversary D.I.
-61].
+61] and on March 11, 2015, the appeal was assigned to Judge Richard Andrews of the District Court of Delaware.
+On September 4, 2015, the Call Right Holders filed an opening brief in the appeal.
+The EFH Call Right Complaint was dismissed in connection with the Fidelity Settlement.

-2. TCEHFirst Lien Intercreditor Lawsuit.
+2. TCEH First Lien Intercreditor Lawsuit.